 The Innov8te Smart Cities Incubator was launched in February 2019 to support entrepreneurs and early-stage companies in sectors supporting urban and civic transformation.
 Founding public, private and academic collaborators include AT&T, Cisco, Microsoft, the University of Texas at Dallas(UT Dallas) The DEC Network and the Dallas Innovation Alliance.
 This incubator’s presence in the Dallas Innovation District and Smart Cities Living Lab continues to drive a focus on smart city technology research and development for the region.
 The DEC Network’s flagship West End location will house Innov8te as part of its network of locations throughout the region.
-Applications to Innov8te are open, and will close on March 15th.
-Applications and additional details are available through F6s.com at https://www.f6s.com/innov8tesmartcitiesincubator/apply.
+Applications to Innov8te will reopen for the next cycle later in 2019.
+Applications will be available through F6s.com at https://www.f6s.com/innov8tesmartcitiesincubator/apply.

 By taking a regional approach, the incubator’s mission is to support and highlight the burgeoning DFW ecosystem of companies focused on building products and technologies in sub-sectors including data analytics and visualization, Internet of Things (IoT), artificial intelligence (AI) and machine learning, blockchain, augmented and virtual reality (AR and VR), and beyond.
 The application of these technologies seeks to improve eight areas of civic innovation:

 Throughout the spring, details on additional partnerships and programs, and formal launch timing will be announced.
 Please follow progress at @theDECtx, @Innov8te1 #SmartCitiesIncubator and @DallasSmartCity